groverj3/shell_scripts/README.md

 # shell_scripts
-Scripts I write that are useful for working on in the shell.
+Scripts I write that are useful for working in the shell.